quandelaa/attendance-system/README.md

 ## Notes

-The "faces" folder isn't included in this repository
+The "faces" folder isn't included in this repository, so create one titled "faces" before running

 ---

 NOT vibecoded whatsoever,
-Authored 100% by quandelaa
+Authored 100% by quandelaa 🐒